 An outcome of warm, honest spaces can be achieved by working with the clients and their design brief.
 Dark, cluttered, narrow terraces are transformed into a spacious, light-filled home complete with full natural ventilation to create a connection to the outdoors.

 The bedrooms and front facades are fully restored and the rest of the home is completely transformed.
 There is an Australian hardwood staircase that leads to a homely study upstairs.

 There are two courtyards between the bathrooms and Living / Kitchen space that act as light wells to ensure all spaces of the home have full access to natural light.
 One courtyard is uncovered and exposed while another courtyard is covered with translucent panels.

 Full ventilation is allowed by operable louvre windows which also provide energy-free thermal control.
-A clever lighting scheme is used in the kitchen and living extension to create a uniquely Australian material palette.
+A clever lighting scheme installed by experts such as light installation in St. Simons Island, GA is used in the kitchen and living extension to create a uniquely Australian material palette.

 The name of this house comes from the massive decades-old Irish Strawberry tree which is planted by the clients when they moved to this property for the first time.

 Photographer: Michael Lassman